-- 16. Any requests for information about children or vulnerable adults, where there are safeguarding issues highlighted within the record, should be forwarded to the relevant Safeguarding Team for review (adult's sfh-tr.safeguardingadults@nhs.net, children sfh-tr.safeguardingchildren@nhs.net) via the Information Governance team. - 17.
+- 16. Any requests for information about children or vulnerable adults, where there are safeguarding issues highlighted within the record, should be forwarded to the relevant Safeguarding Team for review (adult's sfh-tr.safeguardingadults@nhs.net, children sf - 17.
 The Trust has named Doctors trained in issues relating to both Safeguarding Children and Adults.
 They can be contacted for advice via switchboard.
 The Trust has an information sharing agreement in place with other public authorities including the Police.